clbrge/svelte-proxied-store/README.md

 The handler above will intercept any `get` call from subscribers (including when you use the notation `$myStore.propertyKey`).

-This is opportunity to implement any logic you like before sending back the internal value (of any other value preferable).
+This is an opportunity to implement any logic you like before sending back the internal value (of any other value preferable).